What Is aTTP?

 - Thinner bones

-Many of these drugs raise the chance of having infections, which can sometimes be serious.
+Drugs that suppress your immune system raise your chance of having infections, which can sometimes be serious.

 Taking Care of Yourself